robbalmbra/RomBuilder/docker/README.md

 **Buildkite logging**
 * LOGGING_RATE - Defines rate of how often logs are updated to buildkite; e.g `LOGGING_RATE=20` defines every 20 seconds to check and pull current log for the device being built.
 Default is 30 seconds.

-**Other**
-* USER_MODS - Defines location of custom modifications bash script to alter sources after being pulled
-* JUST_UPLOAD=1 - Causes build script to only upload any built files to mega and/or scp
-* PROCESS_OTA=1 - Generate ota json and upload to sourceforge.
-Default is ignored.
-* JUST_PROCESS_OTA - Only run ota generation and upload script.

 **Notes**